bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

     reliably if you upload baseline files that were created by the CI, not locally created files.

+    Before generating new baseline images with Bokeh's CI, `rebase`_ your branch to make sure all tests are up to date.

     Follow these steps to generate the necessary baseline files and upload them to Bokeh's CI: